cmw/quartz/content/notes/Parkinson's law.md

 ---
-title: "Parkinson's law"
+title: "Parkinson's Law"
 tags:
 - law
 ---

-# Parkinson's law
+# Parkinson's Law

 > Work expands so as to fill the time available for its completion